Mary Scott (missionary): Early life and Kalimpong

-Mary Scott was born in 1877 to the 8th Lord Polwarth.
+Mary Scott was born in 1877 to Walter Hepburne-Scott, 8th Lord Polwarth and his wife.

 Little is known of her aristocratic upbringing, other than that she received no formal medical education.
+She had an ambition to be a missionary and in 1905 her parents agreed that she could leave in the care of the established missionaries Katherine and John Anderson Graham.

 In 1905, she travelled to Kalimpong to work as a Christian missionary with the Church of Scotland mission.
 Despite her lack of formal medical education, she was one of the first women to win the Kaisar-i-Hind Medal for her work during the Spanish flu epidemic of 1918–1919.
-She was also awarded an honorary degree in theology from a Scottish university for her relative success in converting the Lepcha people of Sikkim to Christianity despite the failure of numerous earlier attempts at conversion., despite her lack of medical training, she acquired a reputation for good works and reliability, and for serving the general population of Sikkim as well as its Christian population.
+She was also awarded an honorary degree in theology from a Scottish university for her relative success in converting the Lepcha people of Sikkim to Christianity despite the failure of numerous earlier attempts at conversion.
+Despite her lack of medical training, she acquired a reputation for good works and reliability, and for serving the general population of Sikkim as well as its Christian population.
 Scott was also considered a highly competent administrator, and proved highly adept at navigating Gangtok's politics despite the heavy suspicion she attracted due to her religion, aristocratic background and gender.
 Despite receiving substantial state support and repeatedly being offered a salary, Scott refused any personal payment and supported herself by selling paintings she made in her spare time.
 Scott also acquired a reputation for humility, refusing to write letters to Scotland because she feared it would make herself appear less part of the community, especially in light of her aristocratic background and her status as a religious missionary.
-After retiring as the official missionary of Sikkim in 1939, White returned to Kalimpong and founded a school for the blind in 1940, which still bears her name.
+After retiring as the official missionary of Sikkim in 1939, she. returned to Kalimpong and founded a school for the blind in 1940, which bears her name.
 In the 1990s, the Mary Scott School for the Blind in Kalimpong revolutionized blind education in Southeast India by being the first to introduce Brail technology.
 The school is still in existence with over 60 students as of 2014, and has entered into a partnership with the salvation army to expand.